kenyahewitt/kenyahewitt/README.md

 ![image](https://user-images.githubusercontent.com/83016880/146683920-320073f5-d9ea-4a92-9b94-62e0a48dbca5.jpg)
 ### Hi there 👋
-Alien funs navigation code eco
+en funs navigation code eco
 <!--
 **kenyahewitt/kenyahewitt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.